DataDog/android-widget-task-issue/README.md

 (From my understanding, this is done by the framework method `com.android.server.appwidget.AppWidgetServiceImpl.createAppWidgetConfigIntentSender`)
 However, the oAuth flow is broken by this new feature.

-I've reproduced schematically the oAuth flow in a sandbox that you can check out below.
+I've reproduced schematically the OAuth flow in a sandbox that you can check out below.

 Some ASCII art to illustrate this flow: